tamucc-comp-bio-assignments/fall_2019/lectures/lecture08.md

 * b(reak) – With a *lineno* argument, set a break point at that line number in the current file / context
 * s(tep) – Execute the current line and stop at the next possible line
 * c(ontinue) – Continue execution

-Let's try out pdb and see how it helps us debug:

 ```python
 # where am I?